margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## The Penny ##
-He found a penny on the ground and gave it to af riend.
+He found a penny on the ground and gave it to a friend.
 'Penny for your thoughts,' he said.
 He was interested in her thoughts.
 He handed over the coin, and she said with a smile 'sometimes love awakens and love moves mountains and love reunites.'